-We are proud to become a signatory to HESTA's 40:40 Vision to achieve gender balance in executive leadership by 2030.
+We are a proud signatory to HESTA's 40:40 Vision to achieve gender balance in executive leadership by 2030.
 This initiative is led by members of Australia's investor and business community across all ASX300 companies.
 This target also applies to our Board gender composition and at all other levels of the business.

-40:40 stands for 40% women, 40% men and 20% any gender, and 40:40 Vision seeks to achieve this goal by encouraging companies to set and publicly report on progress against targets for the composition of their executive leadership teams.
+40:40:20 stands for 40% women, 40% men and 20% any gender, and 40:40 Vision is not just a goal but a collective effort towards achieving business-oriented structural transformation by encouraging companies to set and publicly report on progress against targets for the composition of their executive leadership teams, fostering a culture of transparency and inclusivity.